 Final Thoughts: Your Brain, Your Perspective, Your Power

-As a neuroscience-based coach, I encourage you to embrace this knowledge and practice shifting your perspective.
+As a neuroscience-based practitioner, I encourage you to embrace this knowledge and practice shifting your perspective.
 The journey may be challenging, but the rewards—greater resilience, empathy, and fulfillment—are well worth the effort.

 Remember, your brain is wired for growth.
 With intention and practice, you can transform your perspective and, in turn, transform your life.